AmitKumar-AK/CT.SC/src/Foundation/Utilities/SQLScripts/GetRedundantFields/README.md

 # Credit:
-A big thanks to Saad Ahmed Khan (https://twitter.com/saad_ahmed_khan) for creating the module and Khushboo Sorthiya (https://twitter.com/khush_Sorthiya) to provide details about experience editor improvements
+A would like to thanks Ezhilarasan (https://nl.linkedin.com/in/ezhilarasan-rangan) for pointing how to access the Template fields.